VisionandCognition/NHP-BIDS/README.md

    * **NB** It is possible (though rare) that the workflow crashes with a messsage that starts with `RuntimeError: Command: convert_xfm -omat ....` This is an FSL bug in which a flirt operation creates a hexadecimal matrix file instead of a decimal one.
 You can fix this with the script `./helper_scripts/hex2dec.sh` and re-run the workflow.

 7. Run `./code/bids_modelfit_workflow.py`
+**NB** All files in the modelfit are expected to be motion corrected and registered to the same reference space!!
+A better way to do this is to register motion corrected files to a standard space first.
+THis is work-in-progress.
    * The `--csv` flag is mandatory and should point to the csv-file that is formatted as explained above.
    * Here you can again specify a *refsubject* column in the csv.
    * This `--contrasts` is mandatory and depends on the experiment.
 In `code/contrasts/` there are python modules for each set of contrasts.
 If you want to use the contrasts defined in `ctcheckerboard.py`, for example, pass `ctcheckerboard` as the value for the `--contrasts` parameter.
 If you create your own contrasts, you just need your function to define the variable named `contrasts`.
 Since the code assumes that this will be a python module name, you cannot use dashes or spaces in the name.